-Montenegro: Public debate on gasification Master plan2.
-February 2017. / SEE Energy News
+Montenegro: Public debate on gasification Master plan, SEE Energy News

 Montenegrin Ministry of Economy announced that public debate on gasification Master plan, with a report on the strategic assessment of environmental impact, has started on 16 January and will last until 16 February.